War in Gaza drove them from their homes. Now, many Palestinians can't even find tents

 There, he visited a warehouse full of humanitarian goods that had been rejected at Israeli inspection points, he told NPR.

-Among the rejected aid were tents, Van Hollen said.
+Workers told him the rejected aid included tents, Van Hollen said.
 "The speculation was that some of them had metal poles in them, and somehow those could be used by Hamas to fashion weapons, despite the fact that you have thousands and thousands of Gazans without shelter as the weather gets very cold," he said.

 Israel says it must inspect aid to keep out anything that could be appropriated by Hamas for military use.
 The U.N. and other aid groups have called for a smoother inspection process in order to allow for greater amounts of assistance to enter Gaza.